HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ![image](insert_image_url_here)

-Faster connections were correlated with better Core Web Vitals performance.
-Offline performance was better presumably because of service worker caching and the nature of progressive web apps that can be used offline.
-However, the number of origins in the offline effective connection type category is negligible at 2,634 total (0.02%).
+Faster connections correlated with better Core Web Vitals performance.
+Offline performance was better presumably because of service worker caching in progressive web apps.
+Yet, the number of origins in the offline effective connection type category is negligible at 2,634 total (0.02%).

-The real takeaway from this chart is that experiences on 3G speeds and lower were correlated with significant performance degradation.
+The top takeaway is that 3G speeds and lower correlated with significant performance degradation.
 Consider providing pared-down experiences for access at low connection speeds (e.g., [data saver mode](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/)).
-Make sure you're profiling your site with devices and connections that more accurately represent real user experiences (based on your analytics data).
+Profile your site with devices and connections that represent your users (based on your analytics data).

 ![image](insert_image_url_here)

-The previously mentioned year-over-year LCP and FID improvements could be partially due to faster mobile devices and mobile networks.
-As shown in the chart above, total origins accessed through 3G speeds dropped by 2 points while 4G origins increased by 3 points.
-Percent of origins is not necessarily correlated with traffic, but I would guess if people have increased access to higher speeds, then more origins would be accessed from that connection type.
+Earlier, we mentioned year-over-year improvements in LCP and FID improvements.
+These could be partly due to faster mobile devices and mobile networks.
+The chart above shows total origins accessed on 3G speed dropped by 2 points while 4G origins increased by 3 points.
+Percent of origins is not necessarily correlated with traffic.
+But, I would guess if people have more access to higher speeds, then more origins would be accessed from that connection type.

-Performance by connection type would be easier to understand if we could start tracking by traffic and not just origin.
-It would also be nice to see higher speed groupings.
+Performance by connection type would be easier to understand if we could start tracking by traffic and not only origin.
+It would also be nice to see data for higher speeds.
 However, [the API is currently limited](https://developer.mozilla.org/en-US/docs/Glossary/Effective_connection_type) to grouping  anything above 4G as 4G.

 ### By Geographic Region

 ![image](insert_image_url_here)

-Regions in parts of Asia and Europe continued to have higher performance possibly due to higher network speeds, wealthier populations with faster devices, and closer edge-caching locations.
-However, we should look more closely at the dataset before drawing too many conclusions.
-Here are the top 10 regions by number of websites in CrUX versus their relative population sizes:
+Regions in parts of Asia and Europe continued to have higher performance.
+This may be due to higher network speeds, wealthier populations with faster devices, and closer edge-caching locations.
+We should inspect the dataset before drawing too many conclusions.
+Here are the top 10 regions by the number of websites in CrUX versus their relative population sizes:

 ![image](insert_image_url_here)
 <!-- TODO: add to figure caption -->
 Source: [https://datacommons.org/](https://datacommons.org/) Population data is for 2020.
 Original data comes from the World Bank, the US Census, INSEE, and WikiData.

 Similarly, here are the 10 top regions by population and their corresponding share of websites in CrUX: